eggjs/egg-mongoose/README.md

 exports.mongoose = {
   url: 'mongodb://127.0.0.1/example',
   options: {},
+  // mongoose global plugins, expected a function or an array of function and options
-};
+  plugins: [createdPlugin, [updatedPlugin, pluginOptions]], };
 // recommended
 exports.mongoose = {
   client: {
     url: 'mongodb://127.0.0.1/example',
     options: {},
+    // mongoose global plugins, expected a function or an array of function and options
-  },
+    plugins: [createdPlugin, [updatedPlugin, pluginOptions]], },
 };
 ```